4.5.3. Information security. Access control

 The Tax Agency has established an Information Security Policy approved by Resolution of the Presidency of the Tax Agency, dated November 8, 2012, aligned with the National Security Scheme.
 The Information Security Policy is the instrument used by the Tax Agency to achieve its objectives using the information and communications systems in a secure manner.

-The Tax Agency has adapted its information systems to the General Data Protection Regulation and Organic Law 3/2018 on the Protection of Personal Data and guarantee of digital rights.
-In 2020, the Tax Agency has joined the European Union working group that studies the adaptation in terms of data protection of the systems shared between the Directorate General of Taxation and Customs Union of the European Commission and the member states.
+The Tax Agency has adapted its information systems to the General Data Protection Regulation and to Organic Law 3/2018 on the Protection of Personal Data and the Guarantee of Digital Rights.
+In 2020, the Tax Agency joined the European Union working group studying the adaptation of data protection systems shared between the Directorate General for Taxation and Customs Union of the European Commission and the Member States.

-Within the framework established by the Information Security Policy, the Tax Agency has information protection and security mechanisms, among which the management of users and authorizations and access control stand out, the purpose of which is eminently preventive.
+Within the framework established by the Information Security Policy, the Tax Agency has information protection and security mechanisms, including user and authorisation management and access control, the purpose of which is eminently preventive.

 The accesses of greatest risk are selected and audited, in accordance with the risk analysis and the guidelines of the Tax Computing Security and Control Commission.
 If the controller considers that it is a serious or very serious improper access, they can initiate a disciplinary proceeding, if applicable.
-Currently, users with some non-compliant access have decreased to one for every 533 audited users.
+Currently, users with any non-compliant access have decreased to one for every 533 users audited.

-In 2020, justification of some access has been required for 80.73 percent of the total users of the Tax Agency.
-As a consequence of this access control, 4 disciplinary proceedings have been initiated to date.
+In 2020, 80.73 percent of all Tax Agency users were required to provide justification for access.
+As a result of this access control, 4 disciplinary proceedings have been initiated to date.

-Finally, transfers of information from the Tax Agency to public bodies, covered by article 95 of the LGT, have security and control measures equivalent to the previous ones, regardless of their supply channel.
+Finally, the transfer of information from the Tax Agency to public bodies, covered by article 95 of the LGT, have security and control measures equivalent to the above, regardless of their supply channel.